eunvanz/react-awesome-ptr/README.md

 # Have some Github contributions?

-You probably like my side project! 👉 https://gitkemon.com/link/sl_68A
+You probably like my side project 👉 https://gitkemon.com/link/sl_68A

 # License